Cyfrin/diverge-converge-audit/DCM Development.md

-# DCM Host Platform Development Roadmap
+# DC MPA Host Platform Development Roadmap

-This section outlines the development roadmap for a hosting platform that supports the Diverge-Converge Model.
+This section outlines the development roadmap for a hosting platform that supports the Diverge-Converge Multi-Phase Audit.

 ## Execution of the Model as a Host